Trump Consistently Bends Reality, Sells His Narrative In Interviews For Woodward Book

 Woodward's Rage opens on the Oval Office, where the two top officials from the president's national security team are telling him that COVID-19 is a major threat to the U.S. and far worse than the flu.

-"This will be the biggest national security threat you face in your presidency," says Robert O'Brien, the national security advisor (Trump's fourth).
+"This will be the biggest national security threat you face in your presidency," says Robert O'Brien, the national security adviser (Trump's fourth).
 "This is going to be the roughest thing you face."

 O'Brien's statement makes the president's head "pop up," but it is immediately seconded by O'Brien's principal deputy, Matt Pottinger, whom Woodward reports was also present.
 Pottinger is a China scholar and former intelligence officer in the Marines who had lived in China seven years and spoke fluent Mandarin.

-Three days later, urged on by O'Brien and Pottinger and a chorus of scientists including Dr. Anthony Fauci and Dr. Robert Redfield of the Center for Disease Control, Trump ordered a shutdown of travel from China to the U.S. He would later claim, in interviews with Woodward and elsewhere, that he made this move in defiance of his closest advisors.
+Three days later, urged on by O'Brien and Pottinger and a chorus of scientists including Dr. Anthony Fauci and the Centers for Disease Control and Prevention's Dr. Robert Redfield, Trump ordered a shutdown of travel from China to the United States.
+He would later claim, in interviews with Woodward and elsewhere, that he made this move in defiance of his closest advisers.
 Woodward has Trump saying there had been a score of advisers present and "everyone in that room except me did not want to have that ban."

 Woodward also makes clear that Trump knew early on that the disease could be spread without physical contact and could be transmitted by people showing no symptoms of infection.
 "It goes through air," he told Woodward in a Feb.
 7 phone call not previously reported.
 "So that's a tricky one.
 That's a very delicate one.
 It's also more deadly than even your strenuous flus."

 At another point in the Feb.
-7 conversation, Trump says COVID could be deadlier than the flu, "maybe five times more deadly."
+7 conversation, Trump says COVID-19 could be deadlier than the flu, "maybe five times more deadly."

 Stunning, because throughout the crucial month of February the president was sending a totally different signal to the American public.
 The same week he talked to Woodward, Trump in public uttered his now infamous lines about how "when it gets a little warmer it miraculously goes away" and "I think it's going to work out good, we only have 11 cases and they're all getting better."